 - making a U-turn on a hill with 500 feet or less of visibility (or 1,000 feet in Clark County), or

 - making a U-turn in a divided highway, business district or school zone (in certain conditions)

 The typical fine for an unlawful U-turn in Las Vegas is $230, and it carries three (3) demerit points on the person's license.
 But in most cases, Nevada courts may reduce the charge to an illegal non-moving violation carrying no demerit points.

-Even though an illegal U-turn citation is minor offense, Nevada judges always issue bench warrants for people who ignore their traffic tickets.
+Even though violating NRS 484B.403 is a minor offense, Nevada judges always issue bench warrants for people who ignore their traffic tickets.
 People with bench warrants risk arrest, incarceration, and extra fines.